Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Clemson's games this season have gone over 50 points three of nine times.

-- UConn's games have gone over 50 points in three of eight chances this season.
+- Clemson and its opponents have gone over the current 50-point total in three of nine games (33.3%) this season.

-- The two teams combine to score 38.4 points per game, 11.6 less than the over/under in this contest.
+- The two teams combine to average 38.4 points per game, 11.6 less than the over/under in this contest.

-- This contest's over/under is 2.2 points fewer than the 52.2 these two squads combine to give up per game in 2021.
+- The 52.2 points per game these two squads have allowed to opponents this season are 2.2 more than the 50 total in this contest.

-- The Tigers and their opponents score an average of 48.7 points per game, 1.3 fewer than Saturday's total.
+- Tigers games have an average total of 48.7 points this season, 1.3 fewer than Saturday's over/under.

-- The 50-point total for this game is 3.9 points below the 53.9 points per game average total in Huskies games this season.
+- The 53.9 PPG average total in Huskies games this season is 3.9 points more than this game's over/under.

 Clemson Stats and Trends

-- Thus far this season Clemson has two wins against the spread.

-- The Tigers have been favored by 40.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 41 points or more.

-- Clemson has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Clemson has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.